hightman/httpclient/README.md

 A parallel HTTP client written in pure PHP
 ==========================================

-This is a strong HTTP client written in pure PHP code, no need any other PHP extension.
-It help you easy to send HTTP request and handle response.
+This is a powerful HTTP client written in pure PHP code, dose not require any other PHP extension.
+It help you easy to send HTTP request and handle its response.

-- Process multiple requests in parallel mode
+- Process multiple requests in parallel
 - Full support for HTTP methods, including GET, POST, HEAD, ...
 - Customizable HTTP headers, full support for Cookie, X-Server-Ip
 - Follows 301/302 redirect, can set the maximum times
 - Supports Keep-Alive, reuse connection to the same host
 - Supports HTTPS with openssl
-- Allowed to upload file via POST method
+- Allow to upload file via POST method
 - Detailed information in DEBUG mode
 - Free and open source, release under MIT license